ryy980622/PatternInsight/readme.md

 inter-cluster “residual” relations among patterns.
 ## Dataset

-The prepocessed sequential data of Dataset Vehicle and Sensor can be downloaded from [here](https://drive.google.com/drive/folders/1kdqxAH30vOAQlq2-3J3JEU2QObVxKn5r?usp=sharing).
+The prepocessed streaming data of Dataset Vehicle and Sensor can be downloaded from [here](https://drive.google.com/drive/folders/1kdqxAH30vOAQlq2-3J3JEU2QObVxKn5r?usp=sharing).

-The prepocessed pattern data of Dataset Vehicle and Sensor is placed in ./data.
+The prepocessed complex patterns of Dataset Vehicle and Sensor are placed in ./data.
 ## Baselines
 To construct the tree using RW baseline, please run